Wills Lawyers and Deceased Estate Lawyers Adelaide

 Why might it be better not to leave assets directly to a child or children of adult age?

-James invested his inheritance and lost 45% of the income each year in tax.
+A1.
+James was a high income earner and when he invested his inheritance this resulted in his annual income being subject to the highest tax rate of 45%.
 He used the remaining 55% of the income to pay maintenance for his two families.
 The maintenance was paid in ‘after tax’ dollars.

-James would have preferred to be given the option to establish a Testamentary Trust with his inheritance so that he could distribute $60,000 of the income to his wife and children tax free and then pay only 15% tax on the remainder of the income.
+James would have preferred to be given the option to establish a Testamentary Trust with his inheritance so that he could distribute $54,000 of the income to his wife and children tax free and then pay the concessional tax rates.

 James owned his own company and ran the risk of being sued personally through his line of work.
 If his inheritance was in a Testamentary Trust the assets may have been protected from claims if he was ever sued.

-James died a few years after his mother and his widow, Josie, married Bob the Builder.
-When Josie died, Bob the Builder successfully contested Josie’s Will.
-The result is that Mrs Smith’s estate eventually ended up with Bob the Builder’s family, not Mrs Smith’s own grandchildren.
+James died a few years after his mother and his widow, Josie, remarried Robert.
+When Josie died, Robert successfully contested Josie’s Will.
+The result is that Mrs Smith’s estate eventually ended up with Robert’s family, not Mrs Smith’s own grandchildren.

-If James’ inheritance was in a Testamentary Trust then on his death his inheritance could have stayed in the Trust and when Josie died her new husband, Bob the Builder, would not have been able to make a claim.
-The inheritance would have gone directly to Mrs Smith’s grandchildren rather than to Josie’s new husband.
+If James’s inheritance was in a Testamentary Trust then on his death his inheritance could have stayed in the Trust and when Josie died her new husband would not have been able to make a claim.
+Instead, the inheritance would have gone directly to Mrs Smith’s grandchildren rather than to Josie’s new husband.

 A3.
 Beth is unemployed and a compulsive gambler.
 A Protective Trust would have ensured that Beth’s inheritance would benefit her rather than being lost to the casino and poker machines.

-Also your beneficiaries have no choice in the administration of your estate and if unhappy with the Trustee Company they cannot fire the Trustee Company and appoint another trustee company.
+Also, your beneficiaries have no choice in the administration of your estate, and if unhappy with the Trustee Company they cannot remove the Trustee Company and appoint another Trustee Company.